 10% discount on the participation fee for those who apply and pay the application fee before April 15, 2021!

 In addition to the individual lessons, Allegra Academy offers all the participants chamber music classes and performance opportunities in ensembles with faculty and/or other participants.
 The ensembles will be formed and announced by May 30, 2021.
 The repertoire will be announced by June 5, 2021.

 We fully understand the difficulty of making long-term travel plans in the current COVID-19 pandemic.
 However, we encourage you to apply as we believe we will be able to host our masterclasses in person and enjoy making music together.
 In case we are unable to proceed with the in-person plan due to further government restrictions we can assure you that you will be notified instantly and your application fee will be refunded.

 Rainer Honeck was born in 1961 in Nenzing, Vorarlberg.
 He studied violin at the school of Music and Performing Arts in Vienna with Prof. Edith Bertschinger amongst others and later privately with Prof. Alfred Staar.

 Albena Danailova was born in Sofia as the daughter of a violinist and a pianist.
-At the age of five she began her musical education with Nely Jeleva and Dora Ivanova at the music school and academy in her home city.
+At the age of five she began her musical education with Nely Jeleva and Dora Ivanova at the music school and academy.

 Born into a family whose musical roots date back to the 19th century, Sebastian Hamann grew up surrounded and inspired by music, first in Scandinavia, and later in Germany.